 In 2017, Dan Wheeler, who runs the Photo Parlour (the only darkroom/print facilities in Nottingham), and Jagdish Patel, (a local photographer with a long history of human rights activist/casework), and Jake Howe, (based out of The Photo Parlour, with years of industry experience in both photography and graphic design) started talking about how to bring Nottingham’s photography community together.
 The team were quickly joined by Leah Wareham, a recent photography graduate (from Nottingham Trent University) and founder of The Sisterhood Creative.
 Leah also works in mental health and student advocacy.

-Over 2017 and 2018, the team held monthly ‘Photo Socials’, and organised a series of workshops.
+It began in 2016, and over 2017 and 2018, the team held monthly ‘Photo Socials’, and organised a series of workshops.
 The aim of the workshops was to inspire and support local people with the tools to develop their creative skills and engage with galleries, people and social issues.
 The overall goal of the activities was to create ‘safe spaces’ for aspiring creatives, from different communities and gender, to develop ideas, learn and also to help them access more experienced practitioners.

 After talking, listening and working with Nottingham’s photography community during 2017 and 2018, the team realised that there was a huge pool of local talent, local ideas, and local stories which had no platform.
 Unlike London, the West Midlands or Yorkshire, there was no local open access Photography Festival in the East Midlands to champion the work which was being produced locally.